ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 [5e Reckless Attack Toggle](https://www.nexusmods.com/baldursgate3/mods/10924) changes the Reckless Attack feature from a reaction, to a toggled status.

-New subclasses:

-* Path of the Zealot - Your fervor inspires you to fight beyond death, and even if you die, your allies can revivify you for free.
-Your rage adds radiant or necrotic damage to your attacks.
-* Path of the Ancestral Guardian - You channel the spirits of your clan, bloodline, or faith.
-When you rage, spectral warriors swarm around you to slay your foes and harass anyone who tries to target your allies.
-* Path of the Storm Herald - Your rage is that of thunderstorms, sandstorms, blizzards, and worse.
-When you rage, you surround yourself with elemental damage.
-* Path of the Giant - Your rage allows you to fight like a creature twice your size.
-As your Barbarian level increases, your rages become bigger and their bonuses to your strength, attacks, thrown weapons, and shoves increases with it.
-You can add elemental damage to your weapons.
-* Path of the Beast
-* Path of the Battlerager
-* Path of the Juggernaut

-## Bard

-Bard's most forgotten feature in BG3 is their Inspiration.
-Not anymore; Bardic Inspiration is a way to improve rolls and [heal your party](https://www.nexusmods.com/baldursgate3/mods/2937).

-* College of Eloquence
-* College of Dance - Dance Bards enjoy a hybrid playstyle that is part healer/support caster, and part Monk.
-* College of Tragedy
-* College of Whispers

 ## Cleric

 [Blessing of the Trickster](https://www.nexusmods.com/baldursgate3/mods/11566) is buffed to apply to more skills, and can be activated during dialogue similar to the Guidance spell.
 Trickery Clerics are a little less bad.
 Death Clerics can attempt to control their undead foes.

-* Zeal Domain
-* Strength Domain
-* Ambition Domain
-* Solidarity Domain
-* Inquisition Domain
-* Night Domain
-* Eldritch Domain
-* Grave Domain
-* Arcana Domain
-* Order Domain
-* Twilight Domain

 ## Druid